 To offer any kind of content as a product in Adobe Exchange, you must package it into a single file.

-For Creative Cloud host applications, you can submit different kinds of
+For Creative Cloud host applications, you can submit different kinds of non -ZXP files.
+If you have more than one, you must package them as a single zip file.

 Make sure that your ZXP package conforms to the specifications of Adobe Exchange.